How to Write a Resume for Twilio

 Strong

-Rewrote the developer quickstart guides for 3 core SDKs (Python, Node.js, Java), reducing time-to-first-API-call from 45 minutes to 12 minutes and increasing developer activation rate by 28%.
+Rewrote the developer quickstart guides for 3 core SDKs (Python, Node.js, Java), cutting time-to-first-API-call from 45 minutes to 12 and lifting developer activation rate by 28%.

-This shows 'Write It Down' and 'Wear the Customer's Shoes' in action.
-Twilio values documentation as a product — measuring developer activation and time-to-first-call shows you understand the developer journey, not just the words on a page.
+Shows 'Write It Down' and 'Wear the Customer's Shoes' in action.
+Twilio treats documentation as a product - measuring activation and time-to-first-call proves you understand the developer journey, not just the words on the page.

 Weak